scality/Zenko/docs/docsource/Reference/object_operations/get_object.rst

 response using the query parameters listed in the following table.
 These response header values are sent only on a successful request, one in which a status code *200 OK* is returned.
-The set of headers that can be overridden using these parameters is a subset of the headers that Zenko Enterprise accepts when an object is created, including ``Content-Type``, ``Content-Language``, ``Expires``, ``Cache-Control``, ``Content-Disposition``, and ``Content-Encoding``.
+The set of headers that can be overridden using these parameters is a subset of the headers that Zenko accepts when an object is created, including ``Content-Type``, ``Content-Language``, ``Expires``, ``Cache-Control``, ``Content-Disposition``, and ``Content-Encoding``.